vstconsulting/polemarch/doc/restapi.rst

    :>json boolean enabled: if ``enabled`` is true, the periodic task will be enabled.
    :>json object vars: |ptask_vars_def|
    :>json string url: url to this specific periodic task.

+.. |ptask_notes_def| replace:: not required field for some user's notes, for example, for what purpose this periodic task was created or something like this.

 .. |ptask_details_ref| replace:: **Response JSON Object:** response json fields are the same as in :http:get:`/api/v1/periodic-tasks/{id}/`.